GeoTecINIT/WearOSSensors/README.md

 | `sendStopCommand(Sensor sensor)`                          | `void`          | Sends a command to the smartphone to stop the collection of the specified sensor in the smartwatch.           |

 #### CollectionConfiguration
-Refer to the [_background-sensors_](https://github.com/GeoTecINIT/BackgroundSensors#collectionconfiguration) documentation.
+Refer to the [_Background Sensors_](https://github.com/GeoTecINIT/BackgroundSensors#collectionconfiguration) documentation.

 #### Sensor
-Refer to the [_background-sensors_](https://github.com/GeoTecINIT/BackgroundSensors) documentation.
+Refer to the [_Background Sensors_](https://github.com/GeoTecINIT/BackgroundSensors) documentation.

 ### [`PlainMessageClient`](wearossensors/src/main/java/es/uji/geotec/wearossensors/plainmessage/PlainMessageClient.java)
 | **Method**                                        | **Return type** | **Description**                                     |